One of my favorite decorations in our kitchen is this frame of us holding the numbers that make up our wedding date.

 We used these pictures as our table numbers at our wedding.
 It was a fun, easy way to add a personal touch to the wedding.

-There were such easy wedding table numbers to make!
+There wedding table numbers were so easy to make!

 When I went to pick up the prints at Walgreen’s, I had to sign a form stating I had copyrights to the pictures.
 They thought the pictures were professionally taken!
 I told my brother he should start hiring out for engagement pictures.